SwiftSeal/resistify/README.md

 ## Installation

-To get started with Resistify:
+To get started with Resistify, simply run:

-`pip install resistify`
+`mamba install resistify`

 Resistify requires `biopython` and `scikit-learn==0.24.2`.
 It also requires `hmmsearch` and `jackhmmer` - install these [via conda](https://anaconda.org/bioconda/hmmer) or any other means.
 I'd recommend creating an environment for it specifically, as scikit-learn dependencies are a bit busted:

+Alternatively, you can use:

 ```
 mamba create -n resistify python==3.9 pip hmmer
 pip install resistify
 ```

-A conda distribution is in progress!

 ## Usage